-Yeah, but what does it mean for me, you may ask?
+Ok, but what does it mean for me, you may ask?
 It explains why a healthy level of fluoride in your water and toothpaste is good for you.
-It helps the enamel remineralization process to keep the decay away.
-It controls the acid in your mouth produced by bacteria on your teeth, fed on sugars you eat every day.
+It helps the enamel remineralisation process that keeps the decay at bay.
+It also controls the acid in your mouth produced by bacteria on your teeth, fed by the sugars you eat every day.

-- Tooth decay is one of the most common reasons for hospital admission among children.
-Even though it’s preventable, it’s still a massive health concern worldwide.
+3. Tooth decay is one of the most common reasons for hospital admissions among children.
+Even though it’s preventable, it’s still a massive health issue worldwide.

 Throughout the years it has been proven that fluoride in your toothpaste has beneficial effects on your teeth.
 Direct application of it has shown that it’s actually the most effective way to replace the lost minerals in the tooth’s enamel.
-Interestingly, your toothpaste is more effective than drinking fluoridated water!
+Using toothpaste is more effective than drinking fluoridated water!

-- Fluoride can have negative effects on your health only in excessive dosages.
-If ingested in appropriate amounts, fluoride can be only beneficial for you.
-How would you know though, that your intake is okay?
+5. Fluoride can have negative effects on your health only in excessive dosages.
+If ingested in appropriate amounts, fluoride can be beneficial for you.
+So what amount of intake is okay?

 This one might be slightly more difficult to evaluate, but as far as we know the amount of fluoride is tightly controlled in countries that intentionally add it to drinking water.
 The risk of fluorosis increases drastically in countries such as China or India.

-Studies has shown that there is no direct health risk due to fluoride intake.
-Dental fluorosis can occur, usually when children are developing.
+Studies have shown that there is no direct health risk from fluoride intake.
+Dental fluorosis can occur, usually when children are still developing.
 So it’s super important not to exceed doses recommended for children.